 In the right order

-Brief summary of the topics covered – try to identify a number of important patterns in the papers, for instance themes covered, conclusions, theories used, topics addressed, etc.
+Brief summary of the topics covered – try to identify a number of important patterns in the papers, for instance themes covered, conclusions, theories used, topics addressed, etc. (see my analysis later)

 Alfons Van Marrewijk analyses a high speed train (HST) megaproject in The Netherlands demonstrating how power and politics can have an adverse effect on its progress (Clegg et al. 2017).
 The paper’s focus is on exegetical meanings that have an impact on social, cultural and political situations and processes.
-Using an anthropological approach the author captures the meaning of failures that occurred in the HST megaproject scenario as multi-vocal, that changed over time and represented strategic power struggles among key stakeholders.
+Using an anthropological approach the author captures the meaning of failures that occurred in the HST megaproject scenario as multi-vocal that changed over time and represented strategic power struggles among key stakeholders.

 The failures of the project occurred on three ambitions of the megaproject that were derived as meanings attributed from an analysis of the data collected: HST as a radical, innovative contract introducing Public Private Partnerships in the rail sector; as an intervention in the Dutch rail sector to break down its monopolistic position; and as a lynchpin of rail transport business for The Netherlands in the European transport sector.
 All four sublimes proposed by Flyvbjerg (2014) – technological, political, economic and aesthetic acted as drivers for the four public organizations who participated in the project.